Philadelphia: 21st century

-Philadelphia eventually began experiencing a growth in its population in 2007, which continued with gradual yearly increases through the present.
+Philadelphia eventually began experiencing a growth in its population in 2007, which continued with incremental annual increases through the present.
+A migration pattern has been established from New York City to Philadelphia by residents opting for a large city with relative proximity and a lower cost of living.

 Geography

 Topography

 Philadelphia's geographic center is about 40° 0′ 34″ north latitude and 75° 8′ 0″ west longitude.
 The 40th parallel north passes through neighborhoods in Northeast Philadelphia, North Philadelphia, and West Philadelphia including Fairmount Park.
 The city encompasses 142.71 sqmi, of which 134.18 sqmi is land and 8.53 sqmi, or 6%, is water.
 Natural bodies of water include the Delaware and Schuylkill rivers, lakes in Franklin Delano Roosevelt Park, and Cobbs, Wissahickon, and Pennypack creeks.
 The largest artificial body of water is East Park Reservoir in Fairmount Park.

-The lowest point is sea level and the highest point is in Chestnut Hill about 446 ft above sea level on Summit Street near the intersection of Germantown Avenue and Bethlehem Pike at: 40.07815 N, 75.20747 W. Philadelphia is located on the Atlantic Seaboard Fall Line that separates the Atlantic Plain from the Piedmont.
+The lowest point is sea level and the highest point is in Chestnut Hill, about 446 ft above sea level on Summit Street near the intersection of Germantown Avenue and Bethlehem Pike at: 40.07815 N, 75.20747 W. Philadelphia is located on the Atlantic Seaboard Fall Line that separates the Atlantic Plain from the Piedmont.
 The Schuylkill River's rapids at East Falls were inundated by completion of the dam at Fairmount Water Works.

 The city is the seat of its own county.
 The city is bordered by six adjacent counties: Montgomery to the northwest; Bucks to the north and northeast; Burlington County, New Jersey to the east; Camden County, New Jersey to the southeast; Gloucester County, New Jersey to the south; and Delaware County to the southwest.